A Living Will for Dementia

 Many of us have clear ideas about the kind of medical care we would want if we developed advanced dementia.
 This directive can lessen the chances that you might get more medical care – or less medical care – than you would have wanted if you develop dementia.

 How it Helps

-While this topic is on many people’s minds, now is the time to attach dementia directives to your Advance Directive.
+While this topic is on many people’s minds, now is the time to attach a Dementia Directive to your Advance Directive.
 Download it, read through and fill it out.
 Better yet discuss with your family and health care proxy and then put it into your Advance Directive.
-A dementia directive made available to everyone after you turn 60 or 70 can allow you to express your wishes and communicate them to their loved ones and your doctors.
+A dementia directive made available to everyone after you turn 60 or 70 can allow you to express your wishes and communicate them to your loved ones and your doctors.

 Choosing the right proxy

 The most important decision is naming the right person to be their surrogate decision-maker or health care proxy in a Durable Power of Attorney for Health Care.
 It must be a person you know will truly go to bat for you and express exactly what your wishes are when you are not able.